DelfinoRT/CompTIA-Sec-SY0-601-In-Depth-Study-Notes/Part 1 - Threats, Attacks, and Vulnerabilities/Chapter 05 - Threat Actors, Vectors, and Intelligence Sources.md

 🟢 **Removable Media**

 **Removable media**, particularly **USB memory sticks**, represent a significant **threat vector** in cybersecurity.
 These devices require no special skill to use and **can be manipulated by attackers to execute malware** by an unsuspecting victim. <br>
 This method is often employed in a social engineering attack known as a **USB drop attack**.
-In this scenario, the attacker leaves the infected USB device in a location where it's likely to be found and used, thus spreading the malware.
+In this scenario, the attacker leaves the infected USB device in a location where it's likely to be found and used, thus spreading the malware. <br>
+To combat this threat, it's crucial to **never use an unknown USB stick** and always ensure your antivirus software is up to date.
+Also, disabling auto-run features for removable media can prevent unexpected execution of malicious programs.

 🟢 **Cloud**